-This matter arises from allegations in a petition brought by the Bureau of Securities against the several institutional respondents, collectively referred to as "LGC, Inc. and its entities" and two remaining individual respondents3 pursuant to RSA 421-B:26-a.
-The BSR alleges that actions undertaken by the respondents violate provisions of RSA 5-B, the "Pooled Risk Management Program Statute" related to: (1) the organizations that were formed to operate each pooled risk management program and the governance over each pooled risk management program; and (2) the operation of the pooled risk management programs by the respondents in a manner that allowed unpermitted expenditures of pooled risk management program funds by the LGC, Inc. that has resulted in an excess accumulation of funds and a failure to return all appropriate funds to the political subdivisions which were members of the health pooled risk management program and the property liability pooled risk management program.
+This matter arises from allegations in a petition brought by the Bureau of Securities against the several institutional respondents, collectively referred to as "LGC, Inc. and its entities" and two remaining individual respondents pursuant to RSA 421-B:26-a.
+The BSR alleges that actions undertaken by the respondents violate provisions of RSA 5-B, the "Pooled Risk Management Program Statute" related to: (1) the organizations that were formed to operate each pooled risk management program and the governance over each pooled risk management program; and (2) the operation of the pooled risk management program funds by the LGC, Inc. that has resulted in an excess accumulation of funds and a failure to return all appropriate funds to the political subdivisions which were members of the health pooled risk management program and the property liability pooled risk management program.
 Based upon the evidence and applicable law the respondents collectively referred to as the "LGC and its entities" have violated the provisions of this statute which was enacted especially for the benefit of the state's political subdivisions.

-3 At the outset of the proceedings there were eleven additional individuals named as respondents who, over the course of the proceedings, were released after entering settlement agreements with the BSR (9), or by reason of severe ill health (1), and death (1), and complaints against them were withdrawn prior to this decision.
+&lt;sup>3 At the outset of the proceedings there were eleven additional individuals named as respondents who, over the course of the proceedings, were released after entering settlement agreements with the BSR (9), or by reason of severe ill health (1), and death (1), and complaints against them were withdrawn prior to this decision.